meteor/meteor/content/security.md

 <h3 id="validated-method">mdg:validated-method</h3>

-To help you write good Methods, we've written a simple wrapper package for Methods that enforces argument validation using `aldeed:simple-schema`.
-XXX elaborate here
+To help you write good Methods that exhaustively validate their arguments, we've written a simple wrapper package for Methods that enforces argument validation.
+Read more about how to use it in the [Methods article](methods.html#validated-method).
+The rest of the code samples in this article will assume that you are using this package.
+If you aren't, you can still apply the same principles but the code will look a little different.

 <h3 id="user-id-client">Don't pass userId from the client</h3>

-The `this` context inside every Meteor Method has some useful properties, and the most useful is [`this.userId`](http://docs.meteor.com/#/full/method_userId).
+The `this` context inside every Meteor Method has some useful information about the current connection, and the most useful is [`this.userId`](http://docs.meteor.com/#/full/method_userId).
 This property is managed by the DDP login system, and is guaranteed by the framework itself to be secure following widely-used best practices.

 Given that the user ID of the current user is available through this context, you should never pass the ID of the current user as an argument to a Method.
 This would allow any client of your app to pass any user ID they want.
 Let's look at an example: